planetarydev/json-sql-builder2/sql/helpers/queries/orFetch/README.md

     *
 FROM
     people
-OFFSET 30 ROWS FETCH FIRST 10 ROWS ONLY
+FETCH NEXT 10 ROWS ONLY

 // Values
 {}